 Marc E. Agronin, MD

-Dr. Marc Agronin leads Miami Jewish Health’s MIND Institute.
+Dr. Marc Agronin leads Miami Jewish Health’s Frank C. and Lynn Scaduto MIND Institute and Behavioral Health across the organization.
 He is the driving force in the development of Miami Jewish Health’s EmpathiCare℠ philosophy and the future EmpathiCare℠ Village.

 Dr. Agronin oversees all behavioral health services at Miami Jewish Health, and personally sees all patients and subjects at MIND Institute, whether being evaluated for cognitive changes or participating in a clinical trial.
 He believes in practicing medicine the way he saw his grandfather tend to patients for over 50 years in a small Midwestern town, with total dedication and personal, empathic attention.